 To inspect and revoke these allowances, I developed a tool called revoke.cash.
 It gives an overview of an address' token balances and corresponding allowances.
 Allowances can then easily be revoked or lowered.
 Similar tools such as approved.zone can also be used for this.

 Allowances are necessary for the functioning of many decentralised applications, but at the same time unlimited allowances are generally harmful to security.
-We've seen several exploits in 2020 that take advantage of ERC20 allowances, and the awareness of the issue is much higher today than it was a year ago.
+We've seen several exploits in the past two years that take advantage of ERC20 allowances, and the awareness of the issue is much higher today than it was in 2019.
 There are a few things you can do as a user to mitigate the discussed risks, including periodically reviewing and revoking outstanding allowances.